RomainGsd/RogOS/README.md

 ## Instructions
 ### Requirements
 You must install Nasm assembler and Qemu emulator. \
-Then you must recompile your own GCC cross-compiler: as explained here : \
+Then you must recompile your own GCC cross-compiler, as explained here : \
 https://wiki.osdev.org/GCC_Cross-Compiler
 ### Usage
 #### Kernel
-Go to 'kernel' directory and run : \
+Go to 'kernel' directory and run :
 ```
 make
 make run